irtusb/translate.js/README.md

     translator.lang("pt"); //change to Portuguese

 ## Optional
-Mark translatable elements with `data-trn-key` to use a custom key instead of whole innerHTML.
+Mark translatable elements with `data-trn` to use a custom key instead of whole innerHTML.

 ## License
 You may use translate.js under the terms of the MIT License.
 [More information](http://en.wikipedia.org/wiki/MIT_License).